Cross-country riding is the ultimate test of not only a horse’s athletic skill, but also his intellect and his ability to problem-solve.

 To find out how to set up and ride Harry’s problem solving gridwork exercise, and more about setting your horse up for cross-country success read the full feature in Spring Horse&Rider – click here to buy your copy.
 Watch the exercise in action below…

-This competition is in no way sponsored, endorsed or administered by, or associated, with Facebook.
-Competition closes Thursday 21 September at 7pm GMT.
+This competition is in no way sponsored, endorsed or administered by, or associated with, Facebook.
+Competition closes Wednesday 29 November 7pm GMT.
 Good luck! ...
 See MoreSee Less